Analyzing Universal Security Instruments (UUU) & Its Peers

 As a group, “Electronic parts & equipment, not elsewhere classified” companies have a potential upside of 21.54%.
 Given Universal Security Instruments’ rivals higher possible upside, analysts clearly believe Universal Security Instruments has less favorable growth aspects than its rivals.

-This table compares Universal Security Instruments and its rivals gross revenue, earnings per share (EPS) and valuation.
+This table compares Universal Security Instruments and its rivals top-line revenue, earnings per share and valuation.

 |Gross Revenue